gauscian/US-VISA-Data-Analysis/README.md

     2. Layer 2 : Dependent variable (Case status in our case).
     3. Layer 3 : Independent varibles hypothesized to be associated with the Case Status variable.
     4. Layer 4 : Describes the plan for the vizualizations to be created.
-    5. Layer 5 : Is the reference to the conclusions drawn as mentioned in this mini report.
+    5. Layer 5 : Is the reference to the conclusions drawn as mentioned in this report.

 ### My Analysis of the problem.